The latest at

 Warm and light knitted beanie.

-For my mid layer jacket I’ll wear the Mission Jacket.
-It’s one of the warmer soft shells.
+For my mid layer jacket I’ll wear a Mission Jacket, a warmer soft shell jacket.
 I do feel the cold a little bit, so I prefer to wear quite a warm insulation layer for the mid layer, and the reason I chose this jacket is for its stretch; it has really stretchy fabric so that I have total freedom of movement, I really feel like I can climb hard in this jacket, and that’s what I want to have.
 That’s almost the most important thing beyond anything for me in my layering system.

 I do like to experiment with different layers, such as the Kinesis Jacket, which is a fair bit lighter and it’s also a stretch fabric; so I’m going to give this a test during this coming season and see how it feels.
 Obviously the lighter weight jacket you can have, the better.